 - Evaluation: 2 quizzes and a final exam, 1 paper with presentation.
 Lab notebooks will be graded for organization and completeness

 - Coordinator: Dr. David Peterson

-For more information, please contact David Peterson at firstname.lastname@example.org
+For more information regarding this course, please contact Dr. Peterson at firstname.lastname@example.org

 Global Perspectives on Tropical and Emerging Infectious Diseases (MIBO/PBHL/IDIS/BHSI 8260)